Impact123/SmacBans-Block/README.md

 * The plugins needs the [Socket](http://forums.alliedmods.net/showthread.php?t=67640), or [Curl](http://forums.alliedmods.net/showthread.php?t=152216)  extension to work, we recommend socket.
 * The plugin will automatically create a configfile in `..cfg/sourcemod/smacbans-block.cfg`
 * The plugin has support for the automatic [Updater](http://forums.alliedmods.net/showthread.php?t=169095), we recommend you use it

+## Compile
+There is only one thing you should note when compiling.
+The includefile is included locally, thus it must lie in the same folder where the sourcecode, just like in this repo.